MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/users-search-reports.md

 :::image type="content" source="media/usage-reports/active-users-chart.png" alt-text="A graph chart showing active users by search application." lightbox="media/usage-reports/active-users-chart.png":::

 ### Engaged Users chart
 The Engaged users chart shows you the total number of engaged users by search application.
+This graph is only displayed for a 12-month view since the value is in seeing changes on a monthly basis.

 :::image type="content" source="media/usage-reports/engaged-users-chart.png" alt-text="A graph chart showing engaged users by search application." lightbox="media/usage-reports/engaged-users-chart.png":::